ManMetGames/ProgrammingEssentials/docs/Lessons/classes.md

 }
 {% endhighlight %}

 Creating the apple variable back in the main tab will now need you to enter values inside the round brackets, just like we did for background, size and rect.
 As we’re just passing in information, we don’t need to declare the variable’s type or name, just pass in the value to be used on the other side.
-At this point, let’s put the apple back where it was originally, this should look like this:<br>
+At this point, let’s put the apple back where it was originally.
+This should look like this:<br>
 {% highlight java %}
 Apple apple = new Apple(400,200);
 {% endhighlight %}